-Mary Helen Cox was born and raised in Malvern, AR and has lived in Jonesboro for the past 11 years.
-She graduated from Arkansas State University in 2007 with a degree in Early Childhood Education with an emphasis in Special Education and with a Masters in Educational Theory and Practice in 2011.
+Mary Helen graduated from Arkansas State University in 2007 with a degree in early childhood education with an emphasis in special education and with a masters in educational theory and practice in 2011.

-Mary Helen and her husband James have two children, Emma and Jonah.
-Their youngest, Jonah, was born with special needs including Autism.
+Her youngest child, Jonah, was born with special needs including autism.
 Since Jonah’s birth, Mary Helen has learned first-hand the importance of advocacy in the life of a special needs child and has dedicated her time to both of her children as well as helping other families who are new to the special needs world.

-Lauren and Alan received a Down syndrome diagnosis for their son, Jack, shortly after his birth.
+Lauren and her husband received a Down Syndrome diagnosis for their son, Jack, shortly after his birth.
 Since that day, she has been focused on educating herself and others about his diagnosis and the importance of inclusion for individuals with special needs.
-She is passionalte about the special needs community and strives to raise awareness and help promote acceptance.
+She is passionate about the special needs community and strives to raise awareness and help promote acceptance.

-Gerald A. Smith “Jerry”, is a self-advocate who lives in Jonesboro.
+Jerry is a self-advocate who lives in Jonesboro.
 He was diagnosed with Autism PDD-NOS as a toddler.
-Jerry is a 2015 graduate of Nettleton High School in Jonesboro.
-He graduated May 2019 from Arkansas State University Beebe with an Associates of Applied Science degree in Business Technology and a technical certificate in Computer Information Systems.
+Jerry is a 2015 graduate of Nettleton High School in Jonesboro and graduated in May 2019 from Arkansas State University Beebe with an associates of applied science degree in business technology and a technical certificate in computer information systems.

 Thomas is the owner of Thomas Smith Attorney-At-Law, PLLC and is a candidate for an LLM in Elder Law and Special Needs Law at Stetson University of Law in Saint Petersburg, FL.
 He is married with one son and his family lives in Hot Springs, Arkansas.